Divorce and the Family Home

 FAMILY LAW ATTORNEYS PROTECTING THE INTERESTS OF ATLANTA RESIDENTS

 A family home is often a couple’s single largest asset.
 There may be warm sentiments attached to a home that has been lived in for a long time, and it may be the only home that your children have known.
 Consequently, the thought of losing it during a divorce may be troubling.
-If you need assistance and advice deciding whether or how to dispose of or retain a family home in the Atlanta area, you can consult the family law lawyers at the Law Offices of Thomas C. Rowsey.
-We have extensive experience representing individuals in these matters, and we can tenaciously advocate for your interests.
+If you need assistance and advice deciding whether or how to dispose of or retain a family home in the Atlanta area, you can consult the lawyers at Rowsey & Stelter.
+We have extensive experience representing individuals in these family law matters, and we can tenaciously advocate for your interests.

 DETERMINING POSSESSION OF THE FAMILY HOME